ska-telescope/ska-tango-testing/docs/src/guide/integration/index.rst

 or :py:mod:`ska_tango_testing.mock`, this module's tools provide a more simplified, concise and high-level way to capture and assert events especially useful for integration tests where mocks are not needed.
-If you look for a more low-level and flexible approach to test asynchronous behaviors, you may want to look at the :py:mod:`ska_tango_testing.mock` module.
+If you are looking for a more low-level and flexible approach to test asynchronous behaviors, you may want to look at the :py:mod:`ska_tango_testing.mock` module.
 If instead you are writing integration tests and you need to verify *from outside* that a *SUT* produces